 An international honor society open to qualified individuals pursuing careers in education.
 To qualify, students must have been admitted to education, completed 45 hours including 12 hours in education, and earned an SAU GPA of 3.25 or higher.
 KDP sponsors an initiation banquet, information meetings, as well as social action projects throughout the year.

 Honor society recognizes scholastic achievement among MSW students and faculty; encourages continued post-graduate study and research; recognizes exemplary professional service, contributions, and leadership; and furthers the empowerment goals of social work.
-Requires 3.75 GPA, and completion of 45 hours toward degree and Field Instruction III.
+Requires completion of 45 hours toward degree and Field Instruction III.

 Honors outstanding history students, explores various occupations open to history majors and allows them to gain professional experience practicing history, and sponsors speakers.
 Requirements are a 3.1 GPA and at least 12 credits in history.